27. Now That Fiesta Month Is Here,

 Oct.
 16, 2012 - It's an awkward month, covering the second half of September and the first half of October.
 But it's not as awkward as the way we celebrate it.
 We call it Hispanic Heritage Month, but it has little to do with heritage.

 Hispanic Fiesta Month would be a better name.
-To many Latinos, this is mostly a time to party like there is no mañana.
+To many Hispanics, this is mostly a time to party like there is no mañana.

-Instead, we go to concerts, parades, cocktail parties, banquets, street festivals and a variety of other fiestas where we wave flags and tell each other we are very proud of being Latinos.
+Instead, we go to concerts, parades, cocktail parties, banquets, street festivals and a variety of other fiestas where we wave flags and tell each other we are very proud of being Hispanic.

 And there is nothing wrong with that, as long as we know what we are celebrating.

 Unfortunately, because our American education has deprived us access to our own heritage, because American history so often fails to recognize the accomplishments of our Hispanic and Latino American ancestors, because our role models were hidden, many of us don't have a clue of what the fiestas are really about.

 We were never told why so many U.S. cities, states, rivers and other landmarks have Spanish names, or that Spanish was spoken and taught in North America long before a word of English was uttered here.
 We learned more about Lewis and Clark than about Ponce de Leon, De Soto, Cabeza de Vaca, De Onate, Coronado and hundreds of other Spanish explorers who trekked across the North American wilderness a couple of centuries earlier.